After completing this unit, you’ll be able to:

 - Login to Salesforce and select Integration tab then click on Integration Detail page as per the screenshot shown below:

 - Select the ‘Batch Control Board’ which is on ‘Custom Links’ section

-This is how 'Batch Control Board' looks like the screenshot above.
+This is how the ‘Batch Control Board’ looks like the screenshot above.

 Monitoring Batch Control Board

 When you open the Batch Control board we will find four tabs available which are Inbound Processing, Interfaces, Queues, and Scheduler.
-Each tabs have different functions and display things relatable with Batch processing.
+Each tab has different functions and displays things relatable with Batch processing.
 The following steps will show you how to monitor each tab: